 Upon entering Glades Middle School, our students are exposed to a variety of programs through an academic advisement intake process where students are introduced to the different academic, athletic, and activities programs available at the school.
 In addition, at the beginning of the school year students participate in grade-level orientations to better understand their roles within the building.
-Student Services counselors have an assigned group of student who they track and monitor academically and behaviorally throughout their middle school years.
-Within individual classes, teachers utilize interest inventories, ice breaker activities, creating memoirs to further acquaint themselves with their particular students.
-In addition, other activities that provide an opportunity to know our student include: Student Council, advisement in homogeneous groups, Open House, Resource Fair, family orientation before school begins, critical thinking classes (pairing up student and teacher), parent-teacher conferences, ESOL parent workshops, iPrep.Math Parent Orientations, DREAMS & Cambridge Coffee Talks, before/after school care, All Stars, Student Services--Parent Resource Center, and Everybody Mentors Initiative.
+Student Services counselors have an assigned group of students who they track and monitor academically and behaviorally throughout their middle school years.
+Within individual classes, teachers utilize interest inventories, ice breaker activities, and creating memoirs to further acquaint themselves with their particular students.
+In addition, other activities that provide an opportunity to know our students include: Student Council, advisement in homogeneous groups, Open House, Resource Fair, family orientation before school begins, critical thinking classes (pairing up student and teacher), parent-teacher conferences, ESOL parent workshops, iPrep Math Parent Orientations, DREAMS & Cambridge Coffee Talks, High School Magnet Fair, Gators for a Day, before/after school care, and Student Services--Parent Resource Center.